 Whether your watermelon is whole, sliced in half or quarters, or broken down into slices, chunks, or sticks, here’s all you need to know to store it properly.

-- Whole Watermelon – Whole watermelon should be kept at room temperature, unsliced until you’re ready to use it.
+- Whole watermelon – Whole watermelon can be kept at room temperature, unsliced until you’re ready to use it.
 Depending on when it was picked, it will keep for 1-2 weeks.
+Or, keep it in the fridge if you want it cold right away when you cut into it.

 - How to Trim Asparagus – Two different methods for trimming asparagus